JoaquimXG/CM4025-Enterprise-Web/README.md

 ## TODO
 1. Create consistent interface for standar CRUD endpoints
    - I want a similar system to how Django DRF handles standard CRUD with ViewSets supported by Serializers
+   - TODO(HERE) - This is nearly done, currently need to fix some issues in the valdiation chain
+     - Looks like fields are not being instantiated with validators with the correct arguments
+       - In particular, CharField not being instantiated with the correct max_length
+         - Could be an issue in CharField constructor
+         - Or during get_fields on the ModelController

 2. Create User model with sequelize and integrate with passportjs
 3. Relative imports???